SyneRBI/SIRF-SuperBuild/README.md

 * By the way, when using `USE_SYSTEM_FFTW3=OFF`, CMake currently does find our own installation even if the `FFTW3_ROOT_DIR` env variable (as find_library etc give precedence to `MAKE_PREFIX_PATH` over `HINTS` ).

 * CMake does come with FindArmadillo.cmake but it currently (at least up to CMake 3.12) has no variable to specify its location at all.
-This implies that when using `USE_SYSTEM_ARMADILLO=On`, you have to install armadillo installed in a system location, unless some extra work is done.
+This implies that when using `USE_SYSTEM_ARMADILLO=On`, you have to install armadillo in a system location, unless some extra work is done.
 See [this post on stackoverflow](https://stackoverflow.com/questions/35304513/cmake-find-armadillo-library-installed-in-a-custom-location) for some suggestions, which we haven't tried.

 [CI-badge]: https://travis-ci.org/CCPPETMR/SIRF-SuperBuild.svg?branch=master
 [CI-link]: https://travis-ci.org/CCPPETMR/SIRF-SuperBuild